They say…

 The brewery first made a success of its Bracine brand using substantial quantities of Flemish hops, before developing a new range of specialities, also well hopped but “more anchored in the tradition”.
 Not long ago much of the area was Dutch speaking, as the place name attests, and the dialect survives – the brand name, Anosteké, is a dialect rendering of ‘tot de volgende keer’, ‘until the next time’.

-I tried the Brune, which is subtitled curiously “imperial smout” [sic] – not quite an imperial stout. ratebeer.com has it as a but I’m not so sure – there’s a definite stoutishness but also suggestions of an unusually well hopped and roasty dark abbey beer.
+I tried the Brune, which is subtitled curiously “imperial smout” [sic] – not quite an imperial stout. ratebeer.com has it as a Black IPA but I’m not so sure – there’s a definite stoutishness but also suggestions of an unusually well hopped and roasty dark abbey beer.
 Whatever, it’s a class act.

 The beer is thick and near-black with a subsiding tan head.
-Fruit cake, tart plums, rum and coffee are evident on a rich aroma with a sweetish black treacle note, heralding a fruity palate that gradually dries, with lots of rich character, angelica, touches of raspberry and cherry fruit, a hint of brandy and a definite chewy hop note.
+Fruit cake, plums, rum and coffee are evident on a rich aroma with a sweetish black treacle note, heralding a fruity palate that gradually dries, with lots of rich character, angelica, touches of raspberry and cherry fruit, a hint of brandy and a definite chewy hop note.
 A smooth, slightly clinging swallow leaves a complex finish with notes of tobacco, wood ash.
 Dry, roasty, charred and bitterish hoppy flavours linger over moreish sweetness.
 The next time can’t come too soon.

 Leave a Reply